ChanakarnPalipol/ChanakarnPalipol/README.md

 ### About

 Driven Computer Science student with a strong focus on UX/UI and web development.
 Experienced in creating scalable solutions and intuitive digital experiences for 3,000+ users.
-Passionate about beautiful, practical design and thoughtful engineering using React, Next.js, Figma, and Python.
+Passionate about beautiful, practical design and thoughtful engineering using React, Next.js, and Figma

 ---